-- Our financial professionals may be compensated in one or more of the following ways: the amount of client assets that we service, the time and complexity required to meet client's needs, or the revenue the firm earns from our advisory services or recommendations. - Our interests can conflict with your interests.
+- Our financial professionals are compensated on a salary basis.
+Our equity owners also receive profit distributions based on the firm's overall performance.
+Our professionals do not receive brokerage commissions, 12b-1 or shareholder servicing fees or other compensation from third party investment firms. - Our interests can conflict with your interests.
 We must tell you about them in a way you can understand, so that you can decide whether or not you to agree to them.